mawais54013/Burger/README.md

 # Game Organizer

-This program allows the user especially gamers to store which videos they like over others.
+This program allows the user especially gamers to store which video games they like over others.
 The user can add games and select whether they are good or bad.
 Then later if they choose, the user can change the video games if they find it better than expected.
 Other than that enjoy gaming!!!!

 [Game Organizer](https://burghammad.herokuapp.com/)